Honey Chipotle Crockpot Pulled Chicken

 Be sure to take note of the amount of chipotle peppers you use.
 If you use the entire can, this honey chipotle chicken will pack a punch.
 A half can is quite mild in my opinion, but I’ve been accused of loving my spice in the past.

 If you’re okay with having a few extra calories (not many), swapping chicken breast for chicken thighs makes a huge difference.
-You can stick to the script on this one and check out my chili coconut pressure cooker pulled chicken thighs next.
+You can stick to the script on this one and check out my pressure cooker Mexican chicken or chili coconut pressure cooker pulled chicken thighs next.

 All right, that’s it.
 Be sure to let me know what you think about this crockpot pulled chicken when you try it!